New Zealand Great Walks: Facilities

 The backcountry huts are conveniently located, comfortable, well-equipped, and high capacity.
 Both the huts and tracks on the Great Walks are of a higher standard than other tramping tracks in the country.
 These tracks are very popular with overseas visitors, partly due to their heavy promotion by the Department of Conservation and tourism operators.
 All of the Great Walks have booking systems to manage visitor pressure.
 Guided walks are available through private operators along many of the walks.

 There is no charge required for walking access to the Great Walks, however, charges apply for overnight accommodation at the huts or campsites.
 To conserve the tracks, it is illegal to camp within 500 m of a Great Walk track or 1 km of the Milford Track except at designated campsites.
-It is not possible to access the Milford Track without having booked the track accommodation, as both ends of the track require boat transport to get there.
 Sections of the Abel Tasman Coastal Track are particularly popular for day walks without overnight accommodation, as even the middle sections are serviced by water taxis.